ProyectoIntegrador2018/apportateen/README.md

 # ApportaTeen

-This porject consist on a web platform for ApportaTeen, where they will manage all the information of the event and participants.
+This project consist on a web platform for ApportaTeen, where they will manage all the information of the event and participants.

 ## Table of contents